DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 You’ll be able to apply for your skilled worker visa if:

-* you have a job offer from a school that is a licensed Home Office sponsor
+* you have a job offer from a school that is a Home Office licensed visa sponsor
 * [you can speak, read, write, and understand English](https://www.gov.uk/skilled-worker-visa/knowledge-of-english)
 * your salary meets the requirements for a skilled worker visa